abpframework/abp/docs/en/Validation.md

 In addition, ABP adds the following benefits:

 * Defines `IValidationEnabled` to add automatic validation to an arbitrary class.
 Since all the [application services](Application-Services.md) inherently implements it, they are also validated automatically.
-* Automatically localize the validation errors.
+* Automatically localize the validation errors for the data annotation attributes.
 * Provides extensible services to validate a method call or an object state.
 * Provides [FluentValidation](https://fluentvalidation.net/) integration.